jack-lincoln/New-Line-Art-Designer/README.md

 New Line Art Designer is an interactive art design program.
 It allows for the user to view and modify various elements of a moving, linear art design in a GUI window that is launched when the program is run.

 ## Requirements
-Ukulele Chimes orequires the following package to run:<br />
+Ukulele Chimes requires the following package to run:<br />
 * PyQt5<br />

 ## How It Works: